 In Activités de clôture, students re-assess their own growth and re-evalute personal strengths in the three components of Core Competencies (communication, thinking, personal and social) in order to see the progress they have made from the beginning of the course, desing the final project based on First Peoples Principles of learning, and finaly, do a self-reflection with First Nation principles of learning.

 First Peoples Principle of Learning:

 Learning requires exploration of one's identity.
-Learning involves recognizing the consquences of one's actions.

 STUDENT LEARNING ACTIVITIES AND STRATEGIES:

 Students will: